freibuis/simple_seeds/lib/generators/simple_seed/setup/templates/README.md

 # Simple Seeds

-just seed files in ordered file names with any ruby logic
+Seed files in ordered file names with any ruby logic

 ## usage: